 I believe, we can all keep trying and care about our planet as much as possible.
 Thinking that small changes you make will not change anything is completely wrong!
 If everyone would think like that, indeed nothing would change, but power of individual actions is insane and inspiring!
 Brick by brick we can build more sustainable environment.

 Responsible tourism in the Philippines is growing along with the increasing population and pollution.
 Being a responsible tourist will help to reduce the carbon footprint and will have a positive impact on the Philippines nature.
 Choose the tours wisely and take a ferry rather then taking a plane whenever possible.
-Choosing eco-friendly hotels is a great contribution as well, to reduce pollution and support the “go green” trend in the Philippines.
+Choosing eco-friendly hotels and ecotourism is a great contribution as well, to reduce pollution and support the “go green” trend in the Philippines.

 The Bee is a nature lover and tea addict.
 Loves the idea of slow life and responsible traveling, constantly trying to improve to bee more eco-friendly.
 Appreciates old cultures and traditions, loves to immerse with locals, listen to ethnic music as well as taste regional food and drinks.
 Her favorite spots while traveling are family houses and street markets.